 This book is in Open Review.
 I want your feedback to make the book better for you and other readers.
 To add your annotation, select some text and then click the on the pop-up menu.
 To see the annotations of others, click the button in the upper right hand corner of the page

-12.1 Confidence intervals
+12.2 Confidence intervals of parameters

-Given that the estimates of parameters have some uncertainty associated with them, as discussed in the introduction to this Chapter, it makes sense to capture that uncertainty so that decision makers can have a better understanding about the observed effects.
-The simplest way to do that is to construct confidence intervals in a similar way to what we discussed in Section 6.4.
-Visually, this process is shown in Figure 12.3, which continues the example we discussed before.
+Given that the estimates of parameters have some uncertainty associated with them, as discussed in the introduction to this chapter, it makes sense to capture that uncertainty so that decision makers can have a better understanding about the observed effects.
+Covariance matrix discussed in Section 12.1 captures that uncertainty, but it is hard to make any decision based on it.

 Parameter uncertainty in the estimated model